pperone/TicTacToe/README.md

 ## Setup
 1. Clone this repository
 2. On a terminal, navigate to repo folder
-3. Run command javac TicTacToe.java
+3. Run command `javac TicTacToe.java`
-4. Run java TicTacToe
+4. Run command `java TicTacToe`